-The following table sets forth information with respect to each of the six management nominees for director, including the number of common shares of the Corporation beneficially owned or over which control or direction is exercised, directly or indirectly, by each such nominee, as at May 7, 2019.
+The following table sets forth information with respect to each of the five management nominees for director, including the number of common shares of the Corporation beneficially owned or over which control or direction is exercised, directly or indirectly, by each such nominee, as at the Record Date.
 The information as to common shares beneficially owned or controlled or directed, directly or indirectly, not being within the knowledge of the Corporation, has been furnished by the respective nominees individually or obtained from the System for Electronic Disclosure by Insiders ("SEDI").

-Name and Province or State of Residence of Nominee Director Since Other Positions and Offices Presently Held With Corporation Principal Occupation Cipher Common Shares Dr. John D. Mull Ontario, Canada January 9, 2004 Chief Executive Officer, Typhon Group Limited 9,923,927(1) Harold Wolkin (2) Ontario, Canada August 9, 2016 Retired.
-Former Managing Director of BMO Capital Markets, Former Vice President and Head of Investment Banking of Dundee Capital Markets 193,446

-Name and Province or State of Residence of Nominee Director Since Other Positions and Offices Presently Held With Corporation Principal Occupation Cipher Common Shares Christian Godin (3) Quebec, Canada August 9, 2016 Retired.
-Former Head of Equities, Montrusco Bolton Investments Inc. 41,593 (5) Arthur M. Deboeck Gurabo, Puerto Rico May 11, 2017 Vice-President and General Manager of Galephar Pharmaceutical Research, Inc. 105,062 Robert D. Tessarolo Ontario, Canada May 11, 2017 President and Chief Executive Officer (as of April 17, 2017) President and Chief Executive Officer of the Corporation 44,606 Craig Mull Ontario, Canada March 26, 2019 Managing Director of 1207407 Ontario Limited and founder and Chief Executive Officer of Typhoon Group Ltd. 741,854
+Name and Province or State of Residence of Nominee Director Since Other Positions and Offices Presently Held With Corporation Principal Occupation Cipher Common Shares Harold Wolkin (1) Ontario, Canada August 9, 2016 Retired.
+Former Managing Director of BMO Capital Markets, Former Vice President and Head of Investment Banking of Dundee Capital Markets 327,576 Christian Godin (2) Quebec, Canada August 9, 2016 President and Portfolio Manager, Inovestor Asset Management Inc. 108,964 Arthur M. Deboeck Gurabo, Puerto Rico May 11, 2017 Vice-President and General Manager of Galephar Pharmaceutical Research, Inc. 249,040 Craig Mull Ontario, Canada March 26, 2019 Interim Chief Executive Officer Managing Director of 1207407 Ontario Limited and founder and Chief Executive Officer of Typhoon Group Ltd. 457,084 (3) Cathy Steiner (4) Ontario, Canada October 8, 2020 Principal and Healthcare Lead, Origin Merchant Partners 2,500

-- (1) An associate of Dr. Mull owns and controls an additional 17,700 common shares. - (2) Mr. Wolkin is Chair of the Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee.
-The Board intends to reconstitute the membership of the Nominating and Governance Committee and the Compensation Committee at a Board meeting to be held following the Meeting. - (3) Mr. Godin is Chair of the Compensation Committee and a member of the Nominating and Governance Committee and the Audit Committee.
-The Board intends to reconstitute the membership of the Compensation Committee, the Nominating and Governance Committee and the Audit Committee at a Board meeting to be held following the Meeting.
+- (1) Mr. Wolkin is Chair of the Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee. - (2) Mr. Godin is Chair of the Compensation Committee and a member of the Nominating and Governance Committee and the Audit Committee. - (3) Mr. C. Mull is the managing director of 1207407 Ontario Limited, which owns 9,438,050 common shares.
+Dr. Mull is the owner of this entity - (4) Ms. Steiner is a member of the Audit Committee and the Chair of the Nominating and Governance Committee.